Glossary

 Graduated Payment Mortgage (GPM)

-A mortgage with initial low payments (with potential negative amortization) that increase regularly for several years and then level off.
+A mortgage with initial low payments that gradually increase over time.

 Grace period